 After I started using WordPress to build websites around 2009, I didn’t really move beyond HTML tinkering.
 Somewhere in the back of my mind, I always thought I would go back to learning to code so I could create applications or make robots move.
 Someday…

 Last year, I decided to start learning to code again for real.
-Partly because I’m just a geek and partly because as a software developer, I would make a lot more money than in any of my current freelance gigs or screen printing business.
-I also like to learn new things.
+Partly because I’m just a geek and partly because as a software developer, I can build really cool things that may actually be fun or useful.
+I would also make a lot more money than in any of my current freelance gigs or screen printing business.
+And of course, I just like to learn new things.

 So far I’ve been learning on my own through Udemy courses, YouTube, books and other developers who know more than I do.
 It’s slower to learn that way, but I think I’m getting more depth of knowledge than if I did a quick-start bootcamp kind of thing.
 Nothing against bootcamps, I just know how I learn best.